National Organization of Short Statured Adults: History

 NOSSA was formed in New York City in 2005.
-The organization is run by a four-person board of directors (trustees) who are elected to serve four-year terms in office.
-In May 2006 the group's secretary made comments in support of a Nebraska judge's decision not to send a short man to jail over child sexual abuse charges, due to a risk of his stature affecting his safety in prison.
-The organization apologised for the comments and removed the trustee who had made them, as well as making a donation to the Nebraska Children and Families Foundation.
-Short Support Editor, Steven Goldsmith became the new Secretary.
+The organization was run by a four-person board of directors (trustees) who were elected to serve four-year terms in office.
+In May 2006, the group's secretary made comments in support of a Nebraska judge's decision against imprisoning a short man over child sexual abuse charges, because his stature might have affected his safety in prison.
+The organization apologized for the comments and removed the trustee who had made them, as well as making a donation to the Nebraska Children and Families Foundation.
+Short Support editor Steven Goldsmith became the new secretary.
 In July 2006, NOSSA began producing a podcast, Standing Tall Against Discrimination.
 In May 2008, NOSSA was featured in the Canadian Documentary S&M: Short and Male.

 HGH controversy

-In 2003, The Food & Drug Administration (FDA) approved the use of human growth hormone (hGH) for children well below the average height with no medically determined cause, also known as idiopathic short stature.
+In 2003, the Food and Drug Administration (FDA) approved the use of human growth hormone (HGH) for children well below the average height with no medically determined cause, also known as idiopathic short stature.
 GH therapy had been prescribed previously for only medically determined causes of reduced height.
 Most patients to which this therapy was now made available produce normal levels of growth hormone on their own.
-Some other biological cause(s) still place these children more than two standard deviations below average height.
+Some other biological causes still place these children more than two standard deviations below average height.

 NOSSA announced its opposition to the use of human growth hormone for short, but otherwise healthy, children.
-The organization believes being short isn't a problem; the real difficulties lies in the social bias against short people.
+The organization believed that living short was not a problem; the real difficulties lies in the social bias against short people.
 In part to define the organization's position on the matter, NOSSA representative and author Ellen Frankel LCSW stated, "What we need is education for those who discriminate against short people, not the genetic engineering of the victims of that prejudice."
 Frankel states, "The growth hormone deficient child suffers from an underlying medical problem that affects the body's health in different ways.
 The non-growth-hormone-deficient child has no underlying medical problem.
 They simply present as a variation on the norm with regard to height.
 The decision to medically intervene on the healthy child's stature is socially based due to height discrimination and prejudice."